 Minor Available: Yes

-To study religions is to better understand how humans find meaning, how we make sense of the world, and how religion is enfolded in many aspects of society.
+To study religions is to better understand how people find meaning and make sense of the world, as well as how religion is enfolded in many aspects of society.
 Whether students identify as religious or not, taking courses in the Department of Religious Studies will provide you with basic fluency in a range of religious traditions and help you understand and navigate a complex world permeated by religion.